 Check-in is between 4:00-6:00pm on Sunday.
 When you arrive at the Work Center, come through the Center’s main doors at 24 Pearl Street.

 Orientation is from 6:00-7:30pm and includes a group orientation, a short meeting with your faculty and classmates and a welcome reception.
 Orientation takes place in the Stanley Kunitz Common Room.

 How long does orientation last?

 Orientation is from 6:00-7:30pm.

 Do I need to bring anything to orientation?

 Please bring your orientation packet, provided at check-in, with you to the orientation.
 You do not need to bring anything else unless a specific request was made by your faculty.

 FACULTY, STUDENT & SPECIAL EVENTS

 Do faculty give readings or artist talks?

 Yes.
 Each week’s faculty will give a scheduled reading or artist talk at 6:00pm on either Monday, Tuesday or Wednesday evening.
-The week’s schedule will be included in your orientation packet and can also be found on our Calendar of Events.
+The week’s schedule will be included in your orientation packet and can also be found on our Events page.